TEN-framework/portal/content/docs/ten_framework/graph/graph.md

       ]
     },
     {
-      // Internal connections of the subgraph are also flattened and included "extension": "subgraph_1_ext_c",
+      // Internal connections within subgraphs are also flattened and included "extension": "subgraph_1_ext_c",
       "cmd": [
         {